Omnija/Snack-World-3ds-Translations/README.md

 ## Version: 3.2

 ### Installation:
+Extract both Main Game Cia and Update 3.2 Cia then navigate to romfs

 Apply xdelta patch Snack World 3DS - Game to archive_a.fa Main Games files.

 Apply xdelta patch Snack World 3DS - Update to archive_a.fa to the 3.2 update files.

+Repack both Cia and install both cias.

-Both patches need to be applied due to the .fa formated files.
+Both patches need to be applied due to the .fa formated files, not all files in the main .fa are in the updates .fa.
+So depending on updates, assure that before installing the main cia to create a backup as it will delete your save file.
+Applying the updates cia will not delete your save file.

 ### Modders
 Author: Omnija